Who is ACOM?

 What we all have in common is the desire to provide comfort, pain relief and support to men and women who are on a healing journey that is frightening, stressful, and at times very uncertain.

-Our experiences in the CCRI Hospital Based Massage Therapy Programs at Saint Anne’s Hospital in Fall River, MA and the Roger Williams Medical Center in Providence, RI has been everything expected and more so.
+Hospital in Fall River, MA and the Roger Williams Medical Center in Providence,

 We have enhanced our clinical skills and knowledge; traversed the intrinsic infrastructure of the hospital environment; and most importantly we have had the incredible opportunity to work with the patient community in the cancer care and acute care inpatient facilities in both hospitals.

-As a totally unexpected benefit we have been the recipients of treasured learning moments from our experiences with the patient community, medical staff and with our own colleagues.
+moments from our experiences with the patient community, medical staff and with our own colleagues.

 We want to share these moments with you and will be adding to this blog as our journey continues.

-Please enjoy the following learning moments.
+Please enjoy the

 When we touch another person we exchange energy.
 There is no way to avoid the fact that a kind of energetic communion takes place, even in such seemingly innocuous acts as shaking hands or touching another on the shoulder.
 Touch itself communicates a great deal energetically, and actually influences our own energy field.
 This is something we all know intuitively…